input-output-hk/cardano-node-wiki/Troubleshooting.md

 ## Missing blocks

-This section was taken from the private IOG wiki [^1].
+This section was taken from the [private IOG wiki](https://input-output.atlassian.net/wiki/spaces/QA/pages/2368897711/Debug+missing+blocks).

 ### How do you know that your pool did not produce a block when it was selected as a Slot Leader?